rutherford-nj/www.rutherfordboronj.com/rutherford-day/index.md

 Memorial Field Parking Lot will be closed to vehicular traffic.
 Street parking only.

-**FREE Parking & Shuttle** from Felician’s Montross Ave Parking Lot to Memorial Field.
+FREE Shuttle buses will run from the Felician Universtiy Montross Avenue Parking Lot (230 Montross Ave) to Memorial Field between 11:30am and 6:30pm.

+Monona and Darwin Aves will be open to one way traffic only near Memorial Field.
+The Memorial Field Parking Lot and Tennis Courts will be closed beginning 6am.

+Reminder: Dogs are not permitted on Borough fields.

 ---